adfresca/sdk-unity/README.eng.md

   }
 ```

-Now, we are done with Plugin Installation!
+Now, we are done with Plugin installation!

 ### Code